-Pre/Corequisite: VTTK 1500 must be complete with a grade of C or better; or VTTK 1500 must be
+Pre/Corequisite: VTTK 1500 must be complete with a grade of C or better; or VTTK 1500 must be taken at the same time as this course.

 VTTK 1950 - Applied Principles of Biology for Veterinary Technology

 This course is a one-semester lecture only course.
 This course covers the basics of cellular biology to provide student with the foundation material required for future veterinary technology courses.
 Topics covered include biomolecules (carbohydrates, lipids, proteins, and nucleic acids), basic cell structure and function, energy and enzymes, cellular respiration, DNA structure and function, mitosis and meiosis, protein synthesis, Mendelian genetics, and inherited conditions/diseases in animals.